lailalelouch/all-potatoes-doc/08_enhancements/02_javascript_4_filter_by_category.md

 ## Trello
-> Move card `As a user, I can filter the recipes by categor` from the `Doing` to the `Review` list if someone will needs to review it, otherwise move it to `Done`.
+> Move card `As a user, I can filter the recipes by category` from the `Doing` to the `Review` list if someone will needs to review it, otherwise move it to `Done`.
 ___

 ## Git